Rethinking author fees for open access

 How APCs have played out

 APCs have not created broad systemic change around open access.
-While they have been a mechanism for opening some articles, they have not decreased subscription costs, or shifted many previously-closed publications to open models.
+While they have been a mechanism for opening some articles, they have not decreased subscription costs, and we have not seen many previously-closed publications shift to open models.
 Instead, many APCs simply provide an additional revenue stream to publishers.
-The APC model has not shown itself as scaleable or effective for changing the landscape of scholarly publication.
+The APC model has not shown itself as scalable or effective for changing the landscape of scholarly publication

 Finally, changes in APCs over time illustrate that publishers are using APCs in very different ways.
-Some publishers have kept APC fees stable over time but many other publishers have increased APCs very rapidly—on average, APCs are increasing three times the rate of inflation (Khoo, 2019).
-Fees now range from a few hundred dollars, to over $5000 for some fully OA journals, and more than $11,000 for hybrid journals.
+Some publishers have kept APC fees stable over time but many other publishers have increased APCs very rapidly—from 2005 to 2018 average APCs increase three times the rate of inflation (Khoo, 2019) and continue to increase (Butler et al., 2024).
+Fees now range from a few hundred dollars, to over $6500 for some fully OA journals, and more than $12,500 for hybrid journals.

 Back to top